Baghdadi’s successor killed: Is Trump referring to Abdullah Qadarsh

 New Delhi, Oct 30: US President Donald Trump said that Abu Bakr al-Baghdadi's number one replacement had been killed.

 He posted a tweet stating that the ISIS terrorist who was to replace Baghdadi had been killed.
-Trump, however did not reveal the name of the terrorist to have been eliminated.
+Trump, however, did not reveal the name of the terrorist to have been eliminated.

 "Just confirmed that Abu Bakr al-Baghdadi's number one replacement has been terminated by American troops.
 Most likely would have taken the top spot - Now he is also Dead!", Trump said in a tweet.